 - 9PURCHASE AGREEMENT

-Unlike other tower sell side M&A advisors, SteelTree doesn’t stop working when it comes time to finalize the purchase and sale agreement.
-Having worked with all of the buyers before, SteelTree is familiar with where they have latitude to change the agreement language and where they don’t.
+Unlike other tower sell-side M&A advisors, SteelTree doesn’t stop working when it comes time to finalize the purchase and sale agreement.
+Having worked with all of the buyers before, SteelTree is familiar with where they have the latitude to change the agreement language and where they don’t.
 SteelTree will work with your legal counsel and advise you on how to get the agreement to a point where both buyer and seller can live with it.